jsta/wisc_chtc_examples/README.md

-## Worked examples and templates Wisconsin CHTC
+## Worked examples and templates for the Wisconsin CHTC

 ### Submit file

-Every CHTC job has a "submit" file which specifies some boilerplate settings as well as:
+Every CHTC job has a "submit" file which specifies:

 1. The path to an `executable` shell script

 2. The paths to one or more files (`transfer_input_files`) to transfer to the job server

+in addition to some boilerplate settings.

 <details>
 <summary>Submit file template</summary>